- Civil registration

-Wills with the letter R in the reference are available on microfiche at Chelmsford, with copies at Saffron Walden, and at the Colchester and Southend Access Points.
-With these references the second number is the folio number which can be seen at the top right of alternate pages, e.g. D/ACR 6/58 is folio 58 of the volume D/ACR 6.
+Wills with the letter R in the reference are registered wills.
+These are available on microfiche in the ERO searchroom, with copies at the Colchester, Southend and Saffron Walden Access Points.
+Here the second number in the reference is the folio number, which can normally be seen at the top right of alternate pages, e.g. D/ACR 6/58 is folio 58 of register D/ACR 6.

 Not all pre-1858 Essex wills are deposited in the Essex Record Office.
 Essex was originally in the diocese of London, and wills from the diocesan courts are held at the London Metropolitan Archives.
 There were also other peculiar courts whose records may be held elsewhere.

-The Prerogative Court of Canterbury was superior to the other courts in the county.
+The Prerogative Court of Canterbury (PCC) was superior to the local and diocesan courts.
 Many of the more important Essex people chose to have their will proved there.
-The original records are deposited at the National Archives; use the National Archives' Discovery tool to search the indexes online and view the image of the will for a charge.
+The original PCC records are deposited at the National Archives; use the National Archives' Discovery tool to search the indexes online and view the image of the will for a charge.

 From 1858 a centralised system for probate was introduced.
 For a name index and online ordering system see Wills, probate and inheritance pages on Gov.uk.

-Microfiche copies of the annual indexes from 1858 to 1943 are also available in the Chelmsford searchroom.
+Microfiche copies of the annual probate indexes from 1858 to 1943 are also available in the ERO searchroom.
 Having checked the indexes you can order a copy of the will at any district probate registry.
 Alternatively, you can write to the Postal Searches and Copies Department, The Probate Registry, 1st Floor, Castle Chambers, Clifford Street, York YO1 9RG.

 9. Electoral registers

 Electoral registers can be used to find further details of the owners or occupiers of a property.
 The earliest registers date from 1832, but it is only since 1929 that all adults have had the right to vote has not always been universal and individuals may not appear because of this.

 10. Tax and rate records